Categories:

 Finally, you can search on Google for NDIS plan managers in your area.
 There are websites that offer reviews and ratings of support service providers, including plan managers.
 However, if you search online, make sure to check that the provider you’re considering as a plan manager is NDIA approved.

-How Can I Get Started with a Plan Manager?
+How to Start with a Plan Manager

 Once you’ve found a plan manager you want to use, you need to sign a service agreement with them.
 A service agreement is a contract with a provider who is offering support services in your NDIS plan.
 Plan management is considered a support service in your plan, since it’s a separate category that is fully funded by your NDIS budget.